 - Increasing youth-focused housing options with a bridge to adulthood (i.e. stability, self-sufficiency, wellness).

-- Creating a network of preventive supportive services for youth at risk of experiencing homelessness.
+- Informing and advancing the network of preventive supportive services for youth at risk of experiencing homelessness.

 - Using quality data to drive decision-making.